Once that's done you'll be able to

 iii) The Data Processor shall implement and maintain technical and organisation security measures appropriate to the nature and use of the FinReg Platform.

-2.1 The Data Processor shall notify the Data Controller without undue delay (and in no event more than 48 hours, with periodic updates to follow as may be necessary) of a declared breach of security which has led to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to the Data Controller’s Personal Data which affects the integrity, availability or confidentiality of the Data Controller’s Personal Data.
+2.1 The Data Processor shall notify the Data Controller without undue delay (and in no event more than 48 hours, with periodic updates to follow as may be necessary) of a declared breach of security that has led to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to the Data Controller’s Personal Data which affects the integrity, availability or confidentiality of the Data Controller’s Personal Data.

 2.2 In the event a data breach requires notification by the Data Controller to Data Subjects or relevant Regulators, the parties agree to coordinate in good faith on developing the content of any public statements or required notices.